Walking the Transplant Path With Patients

 Garrett, 56, started working at the University of Chicago Medicine in the Comer Children’s Hospital neonatal ICU almost 25 years ago.
 Then, in 2006, she was diagnosed with primary sclerosing cholangitis -- a disease in which the body’s immune system attacks the bile ducts of the liver.
 Chronic inflammation causes blockages, narrowing of the ducts and recurrent infections.
 Although medications can reduce these complications, there is no cure for the disease.
 The progressive condition eventually leads to liver failure and the need for a new organ.

-For many years, hepatologist Nancy Reau, MD, managed Garrett’s symptoms, which sometimes required hospitalization.
+For many years, Garrett’s symptoms -- which sometimes required hospitalization -- were managed by a hepatologist.
 But when attempts to drain the narrowed ducts became ineffective, Garrett’s care was transferred to Helen S. Te, MD, medical director of the adult liver transplant program at UChicago Medicine.

 "Brenda was suffering from frequent infections and became malnourished," Te said.
 "Transplantation was the only option left for her."
 Te put Garrett on the list for a donor organ.